lavanyago/climate_data_pipeline/readme.md

    `python app.py 'DATE' `

 ### Opportunities
-- Current final output just measures mean and median for a date it can be for the month / week
+- Current final output just measures mean and median for a date it can be for cadence(week / month / season)
+	- vs province and also country
+	- Identifying coldest/hottest city/province
+- Based on the date we can caluculate season and output snow fall/rain
+- Forecasting future snow fall/rain /temperature for next week
 - Each observatory recording may help multiple closer cities
 - Advanced imputation techniques can be used for imputing missing values and outliers
 - Trends can be analyzed on population in summer and winter if additional data is given